hoppersroppers/ctfWriteups/CSAW 15 Finals/FOR300 - Mandiant/writeup.md

 In this case, I'm a fan of pdf-parser <https://blog.didierstevens.com/programs/pdf-tools/>.
 It comes pre-installed on some distros, others you'll need to get it from here <https://www.aldeid.com/wiki/Pdf-parser>.
 If you don't have pdf-parser available, you can also try to muddle through reading specs (cough [PDF spec](https://www.adobe.com/content/dam/acom/en/devnet/acrobat/pdfs/PDF32000_2008.pdf) 7.11.4) or using other tools, but it will take a bit longer.

-Scanning through the given .pdf you will see there is an embedded file in a stream.
+Eventually, what speed will be determined by your skill or tool use, eventually you will see there is an embedded file in a stream inside the given .pdf.

-This is why I believe in teaching tools and file formats when learning how to succeed in CTFs.

-So let's say you have found the stream through some way or another.
-Using your knowledge of tools, you can go with:
+sing your knowledge of tools, you can go with:

-* If you have pdf-parser, this is somewhat straight forward, use the command $ pdf-parser --object 3 --raw --filter Mandiant.pdf > out as demonstrated in <https://github.com/krx/CTF-Writeups/blob/master/CSAW%2015%20Finals/for300%20-%20Mandiant/README.md>
+* pdf-parser: this is somewhat straight forward, use the command $ pdf-parser --object 3 --raw --filter Mandiant.pdf > out as demonstrated in <https://github.com/krx/CTF-Writeups/blob/master/CSAW%2015%20Finals/for300%20-%20Mandiant/README.md>
-* If you don't have pdf-parser, you are basically guaranteed to have qpdf.
+* If you don't have pdf-parser, you are still likely to have qpdf.
 Use of qpdf is shown here: <https://github.com/ctfs/write-ups-2015/tree/master/csaw-finals-ctf-2015/forensic/mandiant>
    * qpdf is able to pull streams (and other parts of the complicated pdf file format) into plaintext for easy parsing using the command $ qpdf --qdf --object-streams=disable
       * Read this to understand what is going on: <http://qpdf.sourceforge.net/files/qpdf-manual.html#ref.filtered-streams>
    * After using this, you will be able to scan through or search the content of the .pdf in a generally plaintext format
       * You can even search for the words "Embeddedfile" ;)

 No matter what you use, if you scan through you will find a very odd lump of base64 text.
 Anytime you find base64 text in a CTF, you're probably on the right path.
-You still need to isolate the hex, so open whatever files you have right now in vim, go to the bottom of the base64 ("==") and use 'VGx' to enter Visual, go to End of File, delete.
-To go the other way get to the top of the base64 and use 'Vggx' to delete from the current position to the beginning of the file.
+You still need to isolate the hex, so do that in whatever way feels right.

+I like to open whatever file it is in vim, go to the bottom of the base64 ("==") and use 'VGx' to enter Visual, go to End of File, and delete.
+To clear the other way get to the top of the base64 and use 'Vggx' to delete from the current position to the beginning of the file.
+This leaves you with just the text you need.

-Use the magic of base64 -decode (ensure to trim out new line characters, /n) to convert the base64 into a new file.
+Use the magic of base64 -decode and pipes (ensure to trim out new line characters with tr -d '\n') to convert the base64 text into a new file.

 From there, run file on it to see what it is.